Knauric/Unreal-Engine-Simple-Component-Picker/README.md

     UPROPERTY( EditInstanceOnly )
     FComponentPicker m_oComponentPicker;

-It supports the following meta tags (which function the same as they do on FComponentReference): AllowAnyActor, AllowedClasses, and DisallowedClasses
+It supports the following meta tags (which function the same as they do on FComponentReference): AllowAnyActor, AllowedClasses, and DisallowedClasses.
+For example:

+    UPROPERTY( EditInstanceOnly, meta = ( AllowAnyActor, AllowedClasses = "PrimitiveComponent", DisallowedClasses = "SkeletalMeshComponent,BrushComponent"" ) )
+    FComponentPicker m_oComponentPicker;